videlais/learning-ink-unity/chapter2/index.md

 In the above example class named **MainClass**, it has a property named *Name*.
 It has both a getter and a setter.
 When used in its getting context, it *returns* the internal, private field.
 When used as a setter, the keyword `value` is whatever is used to set the value.

 > **Note:** The keyword `return` is used whenever a value needs to be "returned" to an external block of code.
 While used with getters, it is most commonly part of methods.

+#### PascalCase Naming

+Variables internal to a program are often capitalized in different ways.
+For properties in C#, it is generally expected that they follow the PascalCase pattern where the first letter of each word is capitalized.

 ### Methods